jaspervdj/hakyll/web/tutorials/03-rules-routes-compilers.markdown

 ```

-This is a declarative DSL: the order in which you write the rules make little
+This is a declarative DSL: the order in which you write the rules makes little
 difference, Hakyll will use dependency tracking to determine the correct order.

 We group the different rules using `match`.
 The first argument for `match` is a